Information for Candidates

 If there are any errors or changes to be made, please inform the Exams Officer immediately.
 Candidates will receive their timetable with room allocations before spring holidays.

 The main period for exams is from the start of May until the end of June, but some oral examinations and practical examinations will take place earlier.
 All students will be notified of these dates by the relevant Head of Department.
+Candidates are reminded that they must remain available until Wednesday 26 June 2019 should an awarding body need to invoke its contingency plan.

 What happens if a student is late for an examination?

-If parents know their child is late (e.g. car broken down) they must phone the school immediately and make sure your son/daughter has no access to the internet/materials until they are in school in secure exam conditions.
+If parents know their child is late (e.g. car broken down) they must phone the school immediately and make sure your son/daughter has no access to the Internet/materials until they are in school in secure exam conditions.

 School reception telephone number: (01628) 625 308